The Infants' Home Board of Directors

 Hugh HumphreyMBA, BCOMM (Economics & Marketing)

-Hugh is a senior executive in financial services with a background in telecommunications and management consulting.
-Hugh has held a number of leadership roles and is currently General Manager in the Wealth Management division of Australia’s largest financial services organisation.
-He has served on a number of corporate boards at Vodafone Australia, Hillross Financial Services and AMP Ltd (NMLA).
-Member since 2015.
+Hugh is a senior executive in the financial services industry with a background in telecommunications and management consulting.
+Hugh has held a number of leadership roles and is currently general manager in one of Australia’s largest financial services organisations.
+He has served on the boards of Vodafone Australia Superannuation Trustee, Vodafone Fiji, Hillross Financial Services and National Mutual Life Association (subsidiaries of AMP Limited).

 The Hon Dr Peter HendyB.Econ (Hons) PhD MAICD FAIM